joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 Two years later, that simple word unfolded into an unforgettable journey—one that saw exactly **one** of us cross the finish line.

 ## My Background
-I graduated from the National University of Singapore with an Honors Degree in Mathematics.
-During my undergrad, I also studied coding (C, MATLAB) and dabbled in Python as a working professional.
-So, while my ratings are rooted in a STEM background, they might not reflect the experiences of someone with a different academic history.
+I graduated from NUS with a BSc in Mathematics.
+During my undergrad, I also studied coding (C, MATLAB etc) and dabbled in Python as a working adult.
+So, while my module ratings are rooted in a STEM background, they might not reflect the experiences of someone with a different academic history.

 ## The Plot Twist
 After submitting my application to the OMSA program, I discovered that my Georgia Tech journey wouldn’t officially begin until Fall 2023.
 Then, on a chilly evening in 2022, Jpsilon suggested an idea: why not get a head start by taking some of the modules on EdX?
 The added bonus of potentially earning Advanced Standing credits was a chance too good to pass up.
 Needless to say, I signed up for the EdX modules while he supported me from a distance, like [this scene](https://www.youtube.com/watch?v=-nQw03QkTPU) from Hobbs & Shaw.

 ---
-## The Rubric
+## The Rating Rubric
 I will be rating modules based on two criteria
 - **Difficulty**: